-Please note that sub ohm vaping isn’t generally recommended for beginners as it produces larger clouds of vapour which new vapers might find overwhelming.
-Please visit our guide to Choosing a Vape Kit if you’re new to vaping and would like to information on getting started.
+Please note that sub ohm vaping isn’t generally recommended for complete beginners as it produces larger clouds of vapour, which new vapers might find overwhelming.
+Please visit our guide to Choosing a Vape Kit if you’re new to vaping and would like more information on getting started.

 Ever seen a vaper exhaling big plumes of vapour and wondered what it’s all about, or heard the term ‘sub ohm’ but have no idea what it means?
 Read on to find out what it is and where to start.